Mikaela/pgp-alt-wot/README.md

   to or I trust the key to belong to whomever it belongs to.
 * I have some need of the key or have attended keysigning party with the key owner.
+* `me.asc` is just my key and place where I try to keep all signatures it has received.

 ## See also